 Our shop doesn’t feel like what we have come to expect from vintage stores.
 It’s not cluttered or dusty, the rails aren’t overstocked and you don’t have to battle to find your dream dress.
 We’ve done all the hard work for you!
 Our clothing is sourced ahead of season to keep up with current trends and runway styles.
 As well as the fact that most of the labels we stock cannot be found anywhere else in South Africa.
 We have one-of-a-kind pieces from Chanel, Oscar De La Renta, Marc Jacobs, Ralph Lauren and Stella McCartney.

 Not only do we sell second-hand and vintage clothes, shoes and bags but we also buy directly from the public.
-Should you have any goodies you dont wear anymore, bring ‘em into the shop anytime of the day and we’ll take a look see!
+Should you have any goodies you dont wear anymore, get in touch and we’ll take a look see!

 “This is a top-notch vintage store offering classics at affordable prices, a shop to spend a good part of your day in” – Elle magazine

 “With its crisp white walls, uncluttered rails and prime location in Long street, Afraid of Mice’s new boutique is the exact opposite of what you’ve come to expect from vintage shops.
 Best of all?
 The prices are accesible!” – Fair Lady